‘World’s largest sing-along’ to show support for Ukraine ahead of Eurovision

 She said Eurovision seemed like the right opportunity to “create a platform [and] a moment of solidarity with Ukraine”, adding: “Obviously Eurovision is that anyway, but this was about taking it outside of Liverpool, taking it UK-wide and international and giving people an opportunity to join in.”

-“My co-founder and I are very much attune to the same thing.
-We’re not getting any younger, we wanted to do some really purposeful stuff as well as our business.

-“I think we just felt this was a really key moment for Ukraine.”

-Coverage of the campaign has picked up in recent days, with Ukraine’s Eurovision 2023 act TVORCHI and British actress Hannah Waddingham among those sharing news of the event.
+Ukraine’s Eurovision 2023 act TVORCHI and British actor and contest host Hannah Waddingham have both been spreading awareness of the event.

-Members of the public have also began to show their interest by using the hashtag #HelpUkraineSong on social media.

 “We don’t care how they do the song, that’s really important.
 This is about including everyone.